phptuts/udemy-svelte-course-notes/tip-calculator/video1.md

 ## Svelte Overview

 Open the package.json file.
 Notice that svelte is a dev dependency.
 This means that the whole svelte library does not ship with your app.
-Only the parts of svelte library you need ship with your app.
+Svelte will only include the parts of it's library you need when compiling your application.

 Also note that the three commands in your package.json, dev, build, and start.